 The Student Success Network provides a friendly and supportive environment where students can connect with other students to share ideas, experiences, challenges and advice about both the academic and social aspects of being a student, and build networks to support and guide you through your program.

-You can connect with a Network Leader, a more experienced student who has been in your shoes before and know that university can be an exciting but sometimes challenging journey.
-Network Leaders want to share their experiences with you, offer support, hints and tips to help you along the road to success.
+You can connect with more experienced students who have been in your shoes before and know that university can be an exciting but sometimes challenging journey.
+Student Success leaders and volunteers want to share their experiences with you, offer support, hints and tips to help you along the road to success.

-You can also become a Network Leader and share your experiences with other students.
+You can also become a Student Success leader or volunteer to share your experiences or support other students.

 Connecting to the Student Success Network can assist you to: